BRANDING

 User testing with actual restaurant patrons

-Loyalty program
+Loyalty program implementation

-Analytics dashboard for restaurant owners
+Analytics dashboard for owners

 Skills Developed